Promoting Economic Connectivity between India and ASEAN

 We have been facilitating several companies from the ASEAN region.

 Since 2000, we have received an FDI of $ 77 bn from ASEAN countries, and this number is only going to increase in the years to come.
+Read more about FDI in India on our resources section.

 A special mention would be the India Investment Grid, a key initiative of Invest India, which is a portal where potential investors can identify and search for investible projects across the country, and across sectors.
 Make in India is an opportunity for ASEAN to invest more in India and trade more with India.